Bank fines to aid British charities linked to poppy tribute

 That comes on top of the proceeds from every poppy sold already set to be shared among the charities, which include Combat Stress and the Royal British Legion.

 The government certainly has the funds to make the VAT gesture.
-Banks including Royal Bank of Scotland (RBS.L), Barclays (BARC.L) and Switzerland's UBS UBSN.VX have paid 460 million pounds ($730 million) to British financial regulators to settle allegations of interest rate rigging.
+Banks including Royal Bank of Scotland, Barclays and Switzerland's UBS have paid 460 million pounds ($730 million) to British financial regulators to settle allegations of interest rate rigging.

 Part of an art installation called "The Tower of London Remembers: Blood Swept Lands and Seas of Red", the ceramic poppies each represent one of the 888,246 British and colonial soldiers killed during World War One.
 It was created by ceramic artist Paul Cummins and staged by designer Tom Piper.